-Early White Hair: Myths, Facts, Causes and Prevention Tips
+Early White Hair: Myths, Facts, Causes, and Management

-Early White Hair: Myths, Facts, Causes and Prevention Tips
+Early White Hair: Myths, Facts, Causes, and Management

 Are you noticing strands of white hair while you’re still young?
-While it might be startling, it’s not necessarily a cause for concern.
-Early white hair can be influenced by multiple factors, including genetics, nutrition, lifestyle, and sometimes medical conditions.
-So, let’s dive into understanding this common yet often misunderstood issue.
+While it might be startling, it is medically termed Premature Hair Greying (PHG).
+This condition, defined as hair greying before the age of 20 in Caucasians, before 25 in Asians, and before 30 in Africans, is not necessarily a cause for alarm [1].
+Early white hair can be influenced by multiple factors, including a strong genetic predisposition, nutritional status, lifestyle, and sometimes underlying medical conditions.
+To address the common anxieties and misinformation, this article will provide an evidence-based perspective on the causes, debunk common myths, and offer practical management tips.

-The primary cause of white hair is a decrease in melanin production.
-This pigment is responsible for giving your hair its colour.
-When your hair follicles stop producing melanin, the result is colourless or ‘white’ hair.
+The primary cause of white hair is a decrease in melanin production by specialized cells called melanocytes, which reside in the hair follicle.
+Melanin is the pigment responsible for giving your hair its colour.
+When these cells become less active or die, the hair strand loses its colour, resulting in a colourless or ‘white’ appearance [2].

 Common Myths About Early White Hair